 If you want this type of dental insurance, search online for “indemnity dental insurance.”
-It’s sometimes also called a “fee-for-service” plan, or “traditional dental insurance” .
-Independent insurance brokers sell it, the Obamacare marketplaces currently do not and are unlikely to do so.
+It’s also sometimes called a “fee-for-service” plan or “traditional dental insurance.”

-Indemnity insurance is as close as you’re likely to come to getting dental insurance that covers everything.
-With indemnity dental insurance, you can visit any dentist – there are no networks or approved providers.
 You pay a deductible on your indemnity dental insurance, after which the insurance provider will cover a part — typically between 50% and 80% of "reasonable and customary" dental costs, as well as 100% of your preventative care.
-So far, this is essentially the same deal as you’d get with other dental insurance plans, but you will be able to see your own dentist – assuming he or she accepts the plan, and most will.
+It’s a good idea to speak with your insurance provider to see what they consider "reasonable" and "customary" costs.

-Chances are, the typical dental insurance plan doesn’t meet your needs if you’re looking for dental insurance that covers everything.
-But do be aware, as discussed previously in this article, that the premiums for indemnity dental insurance are pricey.
-For a plan that has a $2,500 annual cap on coverage, the average monthly premium is $65-$780 a year for an individual.
+- Consider your budget — Full coverage dental insurance can be expensive.
+For a full coverage plan with a $2,500 annual cap on coverage, the average monthly premium is $65-$780 a year for an individual.
 The typical cost of a preferred provider/in-network individual dental insurance policy is around $350 a year.

-You may find that, rather than looking for insurance to cover everything, you’ll save more by teaming dental insurance that has a lower annual cap with a dental savings plan.
+You may find that you can save more by teaming dental insurance that has a lower annual cap with a dental savings plan.
 After you hit your annual cap — the maximum amount your insurance will reimburse for in a single year — you can use your dental savings plan to save on additional treatment.
 This must be coordinated with your dentist before treatment begins.